giantswarm/operatorkit/docs/metrics_provider.md

 # Metrics provider

 The idea about metrics provider is to have a metrics driven approach of verifying the operators functionality.
-An operator reconciles a system were several resources exist.
-As a means of measurement and safety net it is a good practise to implement metrics providers that emit metrics about the managed system and its resources.
+An operator reconciles a system where several resources exist.
+As a means of measurement and as a safety net, it is a good practise to implement metrics providers that emit metrics about the managed system and its resources.